Leading rides

 Any other information you think is appropriate

-Note; to publish on the calendar admin access is required if you are not already an admin please ask the club secretary for access or alternatively ask an existing admin to publish for you.
+Note; to publish on the calendar admin access is required if you are not already an admin please ask the Rides Secretary katherine.j@macclesfieldwheelers.org.uk, Assistant Rides Secretary fred.w@macclesfieldwheelers.org.uk or Club Secretary alison.f@macclesfieldwheelers.org.uk to publish for you.

 You may also publish the same ride details on social media such as the club’s facebook group and whats app groups to promote the ride more widely.